bhdouglass/clickable/docs/usage.rst

 1) Clean the build directory (by default ``./build/<arch_triplet>/app``)
 2) Build the app
 3) Build the click package (can be found in the build directory)
 4) Install the app on your phone (By default this uses adb, see below if you want to use ssh)
 5) Kill the running app on the phone
 6) Launch the app on your phone

-Note: ensure your device is in developer mode for above steps 4, 5, and 6 to work.
+Note: ensure your device is in `developer mode <http://docs.ubports.com/en/latest/userguide/advanceduse/adb.html?highlight=mode#enable-developer-mode>`__ for the app to be installed.

 Configuration
 -------------